Psychosocial Support Services in the CFDT and SDU

 Learning that your baby has a birth defect is a stressful, life-changing experience.
-To help you cope, the Center for Fetal Diagnosis & Treatment (CFDT) and the Garbose Family Special Delivery Unit (SDU) offer a wide array of counseling and support services to families.
+To help you cope, the Center for Fetal Diagnosis and Treatment (CFDT) and the Garbose Family Special Delivery Unit (SDU) offer a wide array of counseling and support services to families.
 We are here to help with any psychosocial or emotional needs that may come up during your care.
 Because we know that caring for you means caring for those who mean the most to you, our support services are available to your family as well.

 Your family has access to supportive services during the prenatal course, at the time of delivery, throughout your postpartum recovery, and while your baby is in the Newborn/Infant Intensive Care Unit (N/IICU) or Cardiac Intensive Care Unit (CICU).
 These services are made possible at no charge due to philanthropic support.